IMI-eRnD-Be/wasm-run/README.md

     WASM crate in your project and it must be present in the workspace.
 Please check the ["run-an-example"](https://github.com/IMI-eRnD-Be/wasm-run/blob/main/examples/run-an-example.rs)
     example.
- *  If you want to use your own backend you will need to disable the `mini-http-server` feature by disabling the default features.
+ *  If you want to use your own backend you will need to disable the `dev-server` feature by disabling the default features.
 You can use the `full-restart` feature to force the backend to also be recompiled when a file changes (otherwise only the frontend is re-compiled).
 You will also need to specify `run_server` to the macro arguments to run your